umanoda/usa/README.md

 Go lang liblary, like shell's pipe stream.

-Usa is meaning in rabbit :rabbit: in japanese.
+Usa is meaning rabbit :rabbit: in japanese.

 # Usage